01100100/blog/content/posts/kreuzungen.md

 Looking back I am quite chuffed with how far I have come and what I have achieved.

 It is really cool seeing the app being used in distant place like the US, Australia, Serbia or Norway.
 And it was amazing to see it pop up on my strava feed, from a freind of mine that had no idea I made this.

+TODO: insert screenshot with the comment

 I am happy that people are enjoying this app, and I hope it inspires people to get out and explore the waterways around them.

 TODO: add image of peoples strava usage around the world.